 If your organization is serious about inclusion, there are nine points of leverage that you should already be exploiting in order to achieve your goal.
-Check that you’re on track with the tips in this article from Angela Peacock, Global Director D&I, PDT Global (a part of Affirmity), and explore a truly inclusive workforce.
+Check that you’re on track with the tips in this article from Angela Peacock, Global Director D&I, GP Strategies (an Affirmity inclusion training partner), and explore a truly inclusive workforce.

 It could be observed that, at the current rate of progress on inclusion, it’s likely that our great-granddaughters will be the first of our descendants to have the same opportunities as their male siblings.
 And then, this is likely only if they’re Caucasian, not living with a disability, and heterosexual.
 If not, equality may be delayed another generation still.